Guardians vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In three games as the favorite over the last 10 matchups, the Guardians have a record of 2-1.
+- In four games as the favorite over the last 10 matchups, the Guardians have a record of 3-1.

-- In their last 10 games with a total, the Guardians and their opponents are 5-5-0 when it comes to hitting the over.
+- The Guardians and their opponents have combined to hit the over four times in their last 10 games with a total.

 - The Guardians have not played a game with a spread over their last 10 outings.